-Newly Revealed Mueller Findings Show Prosecutors Suspected Donald Trump Lied About Roger Stone
+Newly revealed Mueller findings show prosecutors suspected Donald Trump lied about Roger Stone.

 Stone’s trial last fall included testimony from Rick Gates, a former top campaign aide.
 Gates indicated that during the 2016 campaign, he watched as Trump spoke by phone with Stone, who shared supposedly inside information from WikiLeaks on its plans to release the Democratic emails stolen by Russian hackers.
 Trump also instructed senior campaign aides to stay in touch with Stone about WikiLeaks, according to additional testimony at the trial, which resulted in Stone’s conviction for making false statements to Congress, obstructing a congressional inquiry, and tampering with a witness.

 This doesn’t square with Trump’s written answers to questions from Mueller.
-In those responses, submitted in November 2018 after the president refused to sit for an interview with the special counsel, Trump said that he did “not recall discussing WikiLeaks” with Stone or “being aware of Mr. Stone having discussed WikiLeaks with individuals associated with my campaign.”
+In those responses, submitted in November 2018 after the president refused to sit for an interview with the special counsel, Trump said he did “not recall discussing WikiLeaks” with Stone or “being aware of Mr. Stone having discussed WikiLeaks with individuals associated with my campaign.”
 Trump asserted that he had “no recollection of the specifics of any conversations [he] had with Mr. Stone between June 1, 2016 and November 8, 2016.”
 But anyone who recalls Trump’s extensive references in October 2016 to WikiLeaks’ disclosures, not to mention the regular boasts about his powers of recollection, will have a hard time believing that Trump had no memory of Stone informing him of WikiLeaks’ plans.

 Now we know that skeptics included prosecutors in the special counsel’s office.
-On Friday night, the Justice Department, acting only due to a Freedom of Information Act lawsuit from BuzzFeed and the nonprofit Electronic Privacy Information Center, released a version of Mueller’s report that included new information about Stone.
+On Friday night, the Justice Department, acting only due to a Freedom of Information Act lawsuit from BuzzFeed News and the nonprofit Electronic Privacy Information Center, released a version of Mueller’s report that included new information about Stone.
 (This information was initially redacted because Stone had yet to face trial.)

 In the stilted and indirect language that typifies the Mueller report, the new sections suggest the special counsel suspected that Trump was full of it in his answers about Stone: